-For example, if susie.squarespace is a username, the display name would likely be Susie Squarespace.
+For example, if you have the email address firstname.lastname@example.org, the username is susie.squarespace and the display name would likely be Susie Squarespace.
 To change susie.squarespace, follow this guide.
 To change Susie Squarespace, change it in your G Suite Admin Dashboard.

 Note: To rename a user in G Suite, you must be a G Suite Administrator.

 To change a username for a G Suite email address:

 - In the Home Menu, click Settings, and then click Email & G Suite.

 - Click on the user you want to rename.